 The solo instrumentalists were formidable, again with junior students Rachel McGrath (Hindemith Clarinet Sonata) and Peter Martin (Nocturne no 2 in Eb) performing for the first time in a senior school concert.

-The Senior performers were outstanding in their performances, Gareth Houston performing as part of his own Flute octet, Richard Allen performing Faure’s Impromptu on Classical harp, and lower 6th student, Kathryn Wardil mesmerising the audience with the Clarinet in a performance of Mozart’s Clarinet Quintet (K 581).
+The Senior performers were outstanding in their performances, Gareth Houston performing as part of his own Flute octet and lower 6th student, Kathryn Wardil mesmerising the audience with the Clarinet in a performance of Mozart’s Clarinet Quintet (K 581).

 The GCSE students had the opportunity to perform some of their own compositions, which went down very well with the 250+ audience in the cathedral.
 Marc Gregg, Naomi Donnell, Jonny Willis and Patrick Gardiner provided very entertaining performances of their works.